 For some people, myoving to a new country is just part of life’s rich adventures, but for many others it is a source of stress.
 Expats agree that regardless of what your motives are to move to another country, moving is nearly always an emotional roller coaster both for you and your family.
 For that reason, many parents are right when they are concerned about how moving abroad will affect their children; however, psychologists point out that it is not the degree of cultural or social change that causes a problem, but the frequency of the change.
 Thus, moving abroad can expose children to new and exciting experiences and cultures and a chance to see the world from a broader and different perspective.
 Moreover, it will offer the entire family new opportunities and unique lifestyles.

-Since we understand how stressful a change alone can be, especially an experience like moving, in this article, we have summed up all you need to consider when moving your family abroad.
+Since we understand how stressful a change alone can be, especially an experience like long distance moving, in this article, we have summed up all you need to consider when moving your family abroad.
 Follow our advice, and this experience can be hugely positive for everyone.

 Planning is everything